benoitregamey/swiss-geometadata-norm/Analyse-GM03-Medium/README.md

 output.close()
 ```
 ---
+### Attributes that are not in the GM03 Medium norm
-### Get attributes that are not in the GM03 Medium norm
+Fetch the attributes that are not in the GM03 Medium norm but still widely used by the metadata of geocat.ch.

+To do that, we first retrieve all attributes used by the metadata